fitabigail/Lamborghini-Deals/README.md

 * ### Data Model and Database Host
 </br>
 There are four data models in this project.
-Car Model, EnquiryForm Model, Contact Model and a Team Model.
-Team model and Car model has a one-to-many relationship, as well Car model has OneToMany one-to-many relationship with EnquiryForm model.
+Car Model, EnquiryForm Model, Contact Model, and a Team Model.
+The team model and the Car model have a one-to-many relationship, as well Car model has OneToMany one-to-many relationship with the EnquiryForm model.
 </br></br>
 <details>
 <ol>